Eva van Kemenade

 She is a research fellow and lecturer in manuscript and book history at the Royal Netherlands Institute in Rome.

-Her research interests include popular politics, early modern festivals, artisanal and popular urban culture, spatial politics and book history.
+Her research interests include public rituals, early modern power relations, artisanal and popular urban culture, spatial politics and book history.

-- ‘Artisan Festival Culture in Sixteenth- and Seventeenth-Century Lyon’, in Marc Jaffré, Bram van Leuveren, and Alex Robinson, Marginalised Voices and Figures in French Festival Culture, 1500–1800 (Turnhout: Brepols, forthcoming)
+- ‘Politics at Play: The Joyful Company of the Book Printers and Carnivalesque Street Theatre in Early Modern Lyon’, in Marc Jaffré, Bram van Leuveren, and Alex Robinson, Marginalised Voices and Figures in French Festival Culture, 1500–1800 (Turnhout: Brepols, forthcoming)

 - ‘Marginalised Voices in French Festival Culture’, The Court Historian, No. 27.1 (2022)